edmundofuentes/blog/source/_posts/2018-06-27-yubikey-gpg-ssh.md

 You should see the details of your YubiKey (card) in the console.
 Take note of the Serial Number of the card, it might be of use later in the setup.

+> If you are having issues with the `gpg-agent` after a reboot, [check my newer post](https://www.edmundofuentes.com/blog/2018/08/20/quick-fix-for-yubikey-gpg-ssh/) for a quick-n-dirty fix.

 ## 2. Initialize the YubiKey
 ### 2.1 Change the PINs